 UKG Public Sector Senior Fellow Bob Lavigna is an award-winning public-sector leader, innovator, and author with more than 30 years of experience leading government organizations and programs.
 In his role at UKG, he advocates for, promotes, and advises on effective practices that enable government organizations to attract and retain talent.
 I recently chatted with Bob about the state of the public sector workforce and how government organizations can successfully navigate today’s post-pandemic new world of work.

 What first attracted you to UKG and our purpose-driven approach to HCM?
 I’ve spent my whole career working in or with government trying to help the public sector be more effective and deliver for the American public.
 That’s why the UKG tagline, “Our purpose is people,” really appeals to me.
 I welcome the opportunity to impact the public sector on a larger scale than I’ve ever been able to do.
-UKG helps our public sector customers—whose
+UKG helps our public sector customers—whose main resource is their people—attract and retain talent by providing innovative technology tools to help them achieve their goals and better serve the public.
+So, I see coming to UKG as an opportunity for me to work with an organization that is committed to building the capacity and capability of government—and as an advocate for government, I’ll be able to help both UKG and the public sector do just that.

 Speaking at the Government Finance Officers Association (GFOA) annual conference recently, you said, “It’s critical that public sector organizations adapt to the new world of work.”
 In your opinion, what needs to change in the public sector to make this happen?
 Why are the stakes so high?

+I think the public sector is the most critical sector of the U.S. economy.
+It comprises 22 million people in federal, state, and local government who deliver a wide variety of essential services to the American public.
+To do this well, government needs to have the best talent.
 What we’ve seen over the last 2.5 years is an evolution of the world of work with respect to where and how people want to work.
 It’s been described as the desire for maximum flexibility, and if the public sector does not meet that demand, government will not be able to attract and retain the talent it needs to deliver for our nation.

 So, what does that mean?
 It means providing flexibility for employees across the entire organization.
 For those who can work remotely, for example, it might mean giving them the opportunity to work remotely even if it’s a hybrid situation.
 For folks unable to work remotely, such as those on the front lines in areas like public works, law enforcement, firefighting, human services, and corrections, it means providing this in other ways, such as offering more flexible scheduling and leave options.
 Providing flexibility across the entire workforce is increasingly urgent in a hiring climate where there are more jobs than people.
 So, to attract people to work in government, public sector organizations have to offer flexibility.
 Research has shown that job ads offering flexibility attract seven times as many applicants as ads that don’t mention flexibility.